Featured Video from Scott Reichel

 Full-Game Side Bet

-There are a couple of reasons why this line is much closer than you would have thought, given the amount of struggles that the Cardinals have had this year.
+There are a couple of reasons why this line is much closer than you would have thought, given the number of struggles that the Cardinals have had this year.
 First, this game is being played in Arizona, which gives them their home field advantage that betting sites give to the home team.
 Secondly, the Steelers are beat up offensively with key contributors still on the mend.
 All that said, Pittsburgh will still handle business with their defense doing most of the heavy lifting on Sunday afternoon.
 That has been their bread and butter as of late, and that will continue to be the case in Week 14 action.

 Prediction: Pittsburgh -2.5